 I’m a planner and a perfectionist (to the appoint that I annoy even myself), so my shoots are very planned.
 I choose locations carefully and determine the time of the shoot based on the direction of light.
 I figure out all the best areas for my subjects ahead of time, decide where I should be and figure out the angles to shoot from.

 However, once I lift up my camera I just go with the flow, knowing that I’ve set it up as best I can.
-I concentrate on what really matters – capturing family connection.
+I concentrate on what really matters to me – capturing family connection.

 I value real people, honest connections and love minimalism.
 Regardless of the genre I shoot, it shows in my photography.